 What is ceftaroline (Teflaro)?

-Ceftaroline is in a group of drugs called cephalosporin (SEF a low spor in) antibiotics.
+Ceftaroline is a cephalosporin (SEF a low spor in) antibiotic.
 It works by fighting bacteria in your body.

 Ceftaroline is used to treat skin infections or pneumonia caused by bacteria.